 |5.
 Lineage M||5.
 Pandora Music|

-By 2020, consumers of goods and services will use mobile wallets more often than bank cards.
-But security is a primary concern for those who want to make convenient mobile payments.
+By 2020, the overall volume of payments kicked off from mobile devices is to reach $503 billion.
+Consumers are expected to use mobile wallets more often than bank cards.
+However, security is a major concern for those who are eager to conveniently make mobile payments.

-Some 61% of mobile users often make purchases on mobile sites or in applications that personalise data according to their location and preferences; for example, based on your browsing history or past purchases.
+Some 61% of mobile users often make purchases on small device-optimised websites or in apps that tailor data to the user location and preferences, usually based on the visit history or previous purchases.

-Regardless of whether you are a mobile application developer or a client who uses the product to solve business problems, these statistics will definitely be useful for you.
-Under these conditions, the main conclusion that needs to be drawn is that any business should use the mobile market in order to ensure growth and expansion.
+Regardless of who you are — a mobile app developer or customer using a product for handling business objectives — you will find these statistics insightful.
+The main conclusion you need to make is that any business should embrace the mobile market to ensure further growth and expansion.